merenlab/merenlab.org/courses/PFLS/index.md

 ---

 OK.
-Here is a relatively difficult one: find the average age at which chancellors took office.
+Here is a relatively difficult one since it requires some level of algorithmic thinking: find the average age at which chancellors took office.
 This will take care of it, and let's break it down to its individual components to discuss what we are looking at here:

 ```sh
 awk '{sum_age += $3; count++} END { print "Average age when becoming chancellor:", sum_age/count}' german_chancellors.txt